On comass and stable systolic inequalities: Introduction

 In Propositions \ref{p:i1} and \ref{p:i2}, we establish inequalities among the $C_{n,p}$ which lead to an improved upper bound on $C_{n,p}$.
 As far as we are aware, these two propositions haven't appeared in the earlier literature.
 In Corollary \ref{c:w2}, we obtain an upper bound on the comass of the wedge product of two covectors that improves the upper bound found in \cite[p.
 39]{HF} and \cite[p.
 55]{HW}.
 One of the main results of Goodwillie et al., \cite{GHK}, is an upper bound on the Euclidean norm of a product of an arbitrary number of $2$-covectors in terms of the product of their comasses.
 In Proposition \ref{p:wm}, we generalize this result for wedge products of an arbitrary number of $p$-covectors.

 In the last part of this paper, using the methods of \cite{GHK}, we apply these results to prove stable systolic inequalities when the fundamental cohomology class of the manifold is a cup product of forms of lower degree.
+Background material, including other references, on stable systolic inequalities of this type can be found in \cite{MK}.